life-itself/second-renaissance/content/sensemaking.md

 #### Of an emerging field?

 - Identifying "centers", or communities, within a field may serve as scaffolding to support sensemaking of the broader landscape

+### What do we mean by 'sensemaking'?

+Sensemaking is broad.
+Can we define our focus/intention further?

 ## Contact Us